- 1 Top 10 Busiest Railway Stations in the US

 The United States is the country with the largest railway network in the whole world.
 Although once the passenger service was the strength of the railways but now freight is the major user of the United States railway network.

-However, the commuter trains mainly work in the major cities and with few intercity trains, the stations of the United States are very busy as well.
-In the following, we are going to take a look at the list of the top 10 busiest railway stations in the United States as of 2022.
+However, commuter trains mainly work in major cities and with few intercity trains, the stations of the United States are very busy as well.
+In the following, we are going to take a look at the list of the top 10 busiest railway stations in the United States as of 2023.

 1. Pennsylvania Station